Palmyra Explorer I | Hawaii – Palmyra – Kiritimati

 March 16 – March 29 | $4700

 This trip is a blast – we’ll leave from Oahu for a few days of power reaching in the trades before negotiating the ITCZ, also known as the Doldrums!
 Squalls and unsettled weather abound, but the rewards for careful boat handling are beautiful sunsets, rainbows, and the satisfaction of sailing fast in tough conditions.
 We’re planning to then stop at Palmyra Atoll National Wildlife Refuge, which lies within the Pacific Remote Islands Marine National Monument.
-This stop is dependent upon the issuance of a permit, which we’re working with the US Fish & Wildlife Service to obtain.
+This visit is dependent upon a permit which won’t be issued until the day we depart Hawaii, however we expect to be able to obtain it.
 At the request of the refuge, we are limiting our group size for this trip, so it will really be an intimate experience.

-If we’re lucky, we’ll be greeted by the huge Manta Rays that cruise the anchorage off the Copra Pier.
+If we’re lucky, we’ll be greeted by the huge Manta Rays that cruise the anchorage off the Copra Pier upon arrival in Kiritimati.
 These islands are truly remote, and the best way to get to them is by sea.
 Come with us and explore some of the Central Pacific’s gems.